Versal/versal-gadget-launchers/README.md

 ### changeBlocking

-Indicate a potential change in lesson blocked-ness (e.g. after an assessment is submitted)
+Indicate a potential change in lesson blocked-ness (e.g. after an assessment is submitted).

 ```
 {